DamianSwarts/library/README.md

 ## Learning Outcomes

-- Understanding of object constructors and factory functions in JavaScript.
+- Understanding of object constructors in JavaScript.
 - Familiarity with localStorage for data persistence.
 - Experience with DOM manipulation and event handling.